IRSHIT033/WEBPACK_LEARNING/README.md

 ## Get started with webpack (U can skip this if you clone my repo and run "npm init" after that "npm install ")

    step 1:
-     go to the terminal and write
+     go to the terminal and write.
        <code>npm init</code>

    First you have to install